-Prerequisites: MDIA 2100 or approval of department head.
+Prerequisite: MDIA 2100 or consent of instructor.
 An advanced writing course building upon the skills acquired in MDIA 2100.
-The student will develop a full length teleplay, screenplay or radio drama.
+The student will develop a full-length teleplay, screenplay, or radio drama.
 Topics include development of treatments, plotting, sequencing, character analysis, and synopsis.
-The techniques required for effective scene construction, plot twists, comedic slants, dramatic tones and other advanced script writing techniques are also introduced.
+The techniques required for effective scene construction, plot twists, comedic slants, dramatic tones, and other advanced script writing techniques are also introduced.

-MDIA 3450 Media Regulation and Ethics
+MDIA 3450 Media Ethics

-Prerequisites: Major status, completion of lower division major core, or approval of department head.
-A comprehensive overview of the regulatory practices of the FCC, the FTC, and landmark Court cases affecting the First Amendment, broadcast regulation and libel.
-Major ethical perspectives will be discussed and analyzed to help the student form a foundation for decision making within an ethical framework.
-Required of all telecommunications majors.
+Prerequisites: Major status and completion of lower division major core, or consent of instructor.
+A comprehensive overview of the major ethical philosophers and perspectives and how these works impact ethical decisions in today's media.
+Topics will be discussed and analyzed to help the mass media student form a foundation for decision making within an ethical framework.